Let’s have a real discussion about some of the struggles of pastors wives.

 Yet, the medium, or way I fulfill it will change and transform from time to time.

 When you figure out why your heart beats, you’ll be less reliant on your husband to give you fulfillment.
 You need a life outside him and outside your church family.
-“Periodt” as the youngster say.
+“Periodt” as the youngsters say.

 In her article, The joys and pains of being a pastor’s wife” on “The Christian Post’s” website, Morgan Idleman, a fellow pastor’s wife says: